 Recent Status: A common species in Suffolk.

 Life Style: A single brooded species.
-The adults occur in July.
+The adults occur in July and August.
 Oviposition takes place on the underside of a leaf close to the main vein on Rosa species, Sanguisorba species and Filipendula vulgaris.
 The larvae mine the leaves and leave the mine to pupate in a cocoon on the ground where they overwinter.

 Identification: The adult moth has an orange head tuft and collar.
 The wings are black with white cilia and a white fascia formed from a long slightly oblique costal mark reaching a large dorsal spot.
 The moth can be identified by breeding out from a mine or by genitalia dissection.
-The larvae mine on the underside of a leaf creating a wide contorted gallery that can become a blotch leaving a trail of frass.
+The larva mines on the underside of a leaf initially creating a wide contorted gallery that can become a blotch leaving a trail of frass.
 More Info

 Mine: Either the leaf or a good photograph required